uwescience/python-seminar-2015/index.md

   the cost of the space we are using). **Space is limited**: please register through [eventbrite (link coming soon!)]().

-Weekly Python Seminar: Mondays 3pm-4pm
+- **Weekly Python Seminar: Mondays 3pm-4pm**

-: Throughout UW's 2015 fall quarter, we will meet weekly to hear from UW community members about the computational tools they use for their own research.
+  Throughout UW's 2015 fall quarter, we will meet weekly to hear from UW community members about the computational tools they use for their own research.
 More information on this will be posted soon!